Gruntfuggly/format-modified/README.md

 `format-modified.formatWholeFile`

-Override the default behaviour of only formatting changes.
+Override the default behaviour of only formatting modified parts of the file.
 This allows the extension to be used as a standard formatter using clang format, but allows the alternative configuration files to be used.

 # Known issues

-clang-format insists on formatting the line after any specified ranges of lines, even if only a single line is specified.
+clang-format sometimes insists on formatting the line after any specified ranges of lines, even if only a single line is specified.

 # Credits